Violins - Hire an online violinist for recording sessions.

 Get the Flash Player to see this player.

 *Soloist Vaughan Jones

 The violin (or fiddle!) is equally at home as a powerful solo instrument, and in larger numbers as a full violin section.
 With the volume of players required to create a big orchestral sound, many producers working within the constraints of a budget often opt for high quality sampled strings.
 These can be realistic when scored intelligently by a string arranger who thinks like a string player, but can't recreate the presence of bow against string or the physical 'up and down bow' of a studio violin player.

 Samples can never imitate the complexity and subtlety of sound created by a live session musician or professional violin player.
 Sometimes a handful of strong string players are used on top of sampled strings, so that in the mix it can sound more convincing.
 Even so, for music of a more exposed nature where professional players are required, it is worth noting that if musicians are of sufficient quality, a relatively small number can still make an impressively large sound.
 Electric violins have been a recent innovation, but lack the sonority of the real thing.
-Whether you are looking to hire a violinist for a pop track or hire a fiddle player for a folk track or want advice about recording a violin or violin section, one of the group will certainly be able to help you.
+Whether you are looking to record an online violinist for a pop track or hire fiddle players for a folk track or want advice about recording a violin or violin section, one of the group will certainly be able to help you.

 All the session violinists in String section use real instruments - some several hundred years old - for the huge range of tone and colour they can produce.